The 2020 New Hope Film Festival will take place from July 17-26, 2020.

 Over the years, New Hope has attracted and been home to many talented producers, screenwriters, actors, playwrights, and performance art enthusiasts.
 Home of the Bucks County Playhouse, where actors such as John Travolta, George C. Scott, Robert Redford, Helen Hayes, Andrea McArdle and Colleen Dewhurst have graced the stage, the village is centrally located less than an hour from Philadelphia and an hour and a half from New York.

-Acrylic trophies, consultations with Hollywood screenwriter Mark Rosenthal and an annual Variety ad campaign aimed at putting NHFF Script winners on Hollywood's radar.
+Acrylic trophies and an annual Variety ad campaign aimed at putting top NHFF Script winners on Hollywood's radar.

 All scripts accepted by NHFF Script are considered Official Selections of the New Hope Film Festival in the same manner in which a film is named an Official Selection.
 Screenwriters are not considered finalists.
 The distinction means scripts accepted may use the Festival's official laurel for marketing purposes and screenwriters are equal to filmmakers in terms of Festival passes and access to all Festival events.
 Official Selections, including scripts, are not guaranteed a nomination or mention at the awards ceremony gala, but they are guaranteed a listing in the Program Guide, subject to abiding by the Festival's terms and conditions.

-The Festival reserves the right, at its sole discretion, to cancel any event due to storm, power outage, flood, war, civil unrest, fire, earthquake or any other circumstance deemed beyond the Festival's control.
-If an event is cancelled and the Festival is unable to re-schedule it, advance tickets are refunded.
-If the event can be re-scheduled, the Festival will offer replacement tickets to that event and, if the advance ticket holder is unable to attend at the new date and time, a refund of the face value of the ticket will be given.
+The Festival reserves the right, at its sole discretion, to cancel any event due to severe weather, power outage or any other circumstance beyond the Festival's control.
+If an event is cancelled, the Festival will offer replacement tickets to that event and/or reschedule the event.
+Only if the Festival makes no such offer is the ticket refundable at its face value.